lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/README.md

 ### Deep Reinforcement Learning player
 Obviously, the input matrix can be seen as an image and it is the **state** of the game if talking in the context of Reinforcement Learning.
-One can also design the Convolutional Neural Networks to extract features from input images and output the action or action probability distrbution for the agent to chose.
+**One can also design the Convolutional Neural Networks to extract features from input images and output the action or action probability distrbution for the agent to chose**.
 In this case, the CNN is actually approximating a policy function that map the states to the action probability distrbution.
 The diagram is as follows:
 ![](https://github.com/lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/blob/main/src/DQN_state_action.png)

 However, this fashion of end-to-end is really time consuming and hence required a huge computing resources.
 Due to the limited computing power, we preprocess the input data (a 15x19 matrix) into a 1-D vector with the following features as elements below.
 Compared with the fashion of end-to-end learning, this method sacrifices generalization ability but it is a practical way to deal with our case.
 One can design one or many Convolutional Neural Networks to process the input image and output one or many features.